Nord Stream pipelines sabotage: Timeline

-Hours after the German office of Nord Stream AG had reported pressure loss in Nord Stream 1, two gas leaks were discovered on that pipeline by Swedish authorities.
-Both parallel lines of Nord Stream 1 are ruptured and the sites of its two leaks are about 6 km from each other, with one in the Swedish economic zone and the other in the Danish economic zone.
+Hours after the German office of Nord Stream had reported pressure loss in Nord Stream 1, two gas leaks were discovered on that pipeline by Swedish authorities.
+Both parallel lines of Nord Stream 1 were ruptured and the sites of its two leaks were about 6 km from each other, with one in the Swedish economic zone and the other in the Danish economic zone.
 On 28 September, the Swedish Coast Guard clarified that the initially reported leak in the Swedish economic zone actually was two leaks located near each other, bringing the total number of leaks on the Nord Stream pipes to four (two in the Swedish economic zone, two in the Danish).

-While none of the pipelines were delivering supplies to Europe, both Nord Stream 1 and 2 were pressurized with gas.

 Danish Defence posted a video of the gas leak on their website which showed that, as of 27 September, the largest of the leaks created turbulence on the water surface of approximately 1 km in diameter.
 The smallest leak made a circle of about 200 m in diameter.
 Analysts noted the much larger plumes as an indication that the rupture is very large, compared to a presumed technical leak plume of 15 m.

 The SwePol power cable between Sweden and Poland passes near two of the leak sites, and was investigated for damage.
 Tests by Svenska Kraftnät, published on 4 October, indicated the cable was not damaged.

-Swedish Navy ships were scouting for two days in nearby proximity where Nord Stream 1 and 2 were later subjected to sabotage.
-The search was carried out between Thursday and Saturday, but from the night of Sunday to Monday, no Swedish ships were at the site.
+The Swedish Navy confirmed that its ships had patrolled the area in the days before the explosions, but would not comment on why it had done so.
+An analysis of AIS-data from MarineTraffic by Swedish media Dagens Nyheter showed Swedish navy vessels in the areas on 21 and 22 September 2022, from five to four days before the sabotage.
+During the night of the explosions the analysis showed no Swedish vessels in the area.

 On 1 October, the Danish Energy Agency reported that one of the two pipelines, Nord Stream 2, appeared to have stopped leaking gas as the pressure inside the pipe had stabilized.
 The following day, the same agency reported that the pressure had stabilized in both Nord Stream 1 pipelines as well, indicating that the leakage had stopped.
-In contrast, Swedish authorities reported on 2 October that gas continues to escape from the two leaks in their economic zone, albeit to a lesser extent than a few days ago.
+In contrast, Swedish authorities reported on 2 October that gas continued to escape from the two leaks in their economic zone, albeit to a lesser extent than a few days before.